Transmission of packets on a hierarchical network: Statistics and explosive percolation: Percolation on the network

 \subsection{The two transitions: Percolation and explosive percolation}

-To study the phase transition, we define the order parameter to be the percolation strength $S=S_m/L$ \cite{radicchi}, where $S_m$ indicates the number of sites belonging to the largest connected cluster, and $L=M^2$, the total number of sites in the network.
-We computed the percolation strength $S$ of the largest cluster of the free sub-lattice network as a function of the packet density $\mu$ averaged over a number of realizations as shown in Fig. \ref{fig:percol}.
-The panels \ref{fig:percol}(a), \ref{fig:percol}(b), \ref{fig:percol}(c), and \ref{fig:percol}(d) display the percolation strength $S$ as a function of the packet density $\mu$ for the original, the strategy-I, the strategy-II lattices, and the V-lattice respectively.
-The first three panels \ref{fig:percol}(a), \ref{fig:percol}(b), \ref{fig:percol}(c) corresponding to the original, the strategy-I, and the strategy-II lattice network demonstrate that the transition from percolating to a non-percolating state in these lattices is actually a continuous phase transition.
-In each panel of Fig. \ref{fig:percol}, $\mu_c$ is the critical packet density where a transition from a percolating to a non-percolating state occurs.
+To study the phase transition, we define the order parameter to be the percolation strength $S=S_m/L$ \cite{radicchi}, where $S_m$ indicates the number of sites belonging to the largest connected cluster of the unoccupied sub-lattice networks, and $L=M^2$, the total number of sites in the network.
+The parameter percolation strength $S$ of the unoccupied sub-lattice corresponding to the original, the strategy -I, the strategy -II lattices and the $V-$ lattice is shown in panels \ref{fig:percolS}(a), \ref{fig:percolS}(b), \ref{fig:percolS}(c) and \ref{fig:percolS}(d).
+This order parameter satisfies scaling relations for quantities like the susceptibility and the critical packet density, as we will see in the next section.
+Scaling relations of the type seen in Ref. \cite{radicchi} are seen for the percolation strength $S_1=(1-S)$, which is a measure of the fraction of occupied sites or of the size of the occupied sub-lattice network as a function of the packet density $\mu$ averaged over a number of realizations as shown in Fig. \ref{fig:percol}.
+The panels \ref{fig:percol}(a), \ref{fig:percol}(b), \ref{fig:percol}(c), and \ref{fig:percol}(d) display the percolation strength $S_1$ as a function of the packet density $\mu$ for the original, the strategy-I, the strategy-II lattices, and the V-lattice respectively.
+The first three panels \ref{fig:percol}(a), \ref{fig:percol}(b), \ref{fig:percol}(c) corresponding to the original, the strategy-I, and the strategy-II lattice network demonstrate that the transition from non-percolating to a percolating state in these lattices is actually a continuous phase transition.
+In each panel of Fig. \ref{fig:percol}, $\mu_c$ is the critical packet density where a transition from a non-percolating to a percolating state occurs.

 The most striking result is however observed for the critical case of the original lattice the $V-$ lattice \cite{ajay}, in which a sharp, discontinuous percolation transition appears unlike the other three cases.